Create and manage target group

 -

-Go to KakaoCloud Console > Beyond Networking Service > Load Balancing > Target Group..
+Go to the KakaoCloud Console > Beyond Networking Service > Load Balancing > Target groups menu.

 -

-Select the target group to change the sticky session settings.
+Click the target group for which you want to modify the sticky session configuration.

 -

-In the detail screen, click the Attributes tab and then click the [Configure sticky session] button.
+In the detail screen, click the Properties tab and then click the Configure sticky session button.

 -